-According to David Mills, Assistant Secretary of Export Enforcement at the Department of Commerce’s Bureau of Industry and Security (BIS), most of the antiboycott requests currently come from the United Arab Emirates (UAE) and Malaysia.
+According to David Mills, Assistant Secretary of Export Enforcement at the Department of Commerce’s Bureau of Industry and Security (BIS), many of the antiboycott requests come from the United Arab Emirates (UAE) and Malaysia.

 Unfortunately the Office of Antiboycott Compliance (OAC) reports that some U.S. companies unwittingly violate these regulations because the antiboycott provisions are inserted into the fine print of a foreign purchase order or sales contract and are agreed to without notice.
 You’ll find examples of some of the language foreign entities have used in the past to solicit antiboycott cooperation from U.S. companies at the OAC website.

 In the mid 1970s, the United States adopted two laws intended to counteract the participation of U.S. citizens in other nation's economic boycotts or embargoes.
 These antiboycott laws are the 1977 amendments to the Export Administration Act (EAA) and the Ribicoff Amendment to the 1976 Tax Reform Act (TRA).